cwpearson/website2/posts/20240729-kokkos-nsys/index.md

 Then I usually just `scp` the resulting trace files to my client and fire up Nsight Systems.
 File > Open > Select your trace files.

-## Putting it all together: miniFE
+## An example of putting it all together: miniFE

 miniFE is a relatively simple, but realistic test case.